Crawl Space (Breaking Bad)

 "Crawl Space" is the eleventh episode of the fourth season of the American television crime drama series Breaking Bad, and the 44th overall episode of the series.
 It originally aired on AMC in the United States on September 25, 2011.
-The episode introduces Barry Goodman, played by JB Blanc.
+The episode introduces Dr. Barry Goodman, played by JB Blanc.

 Plot

 Making their escape after killing off Don Eladio Vuente and the Cartel's leadership, Jesse Pinkman drives Gus Fring, who is weakened due to taking his own poison, and Mike Ehrmantraut, who is wounded, to a makeshift emergency room that Gus earlier prepared.
 Gus recovers quickly, but Mike has to stay another week before he can safely travel, so he is left behind in Mexico.
-Jesse is told that he will take over cooking meth for Walter White, but Jesse insists that Walter must not be harmed.
-Gus later takes Jesse with him to visit Hector Salamanca, who is using a wheelchair and living in a nursing home.
-Hector is in the nursing home's day room, watching the climactic scene of The Bridge on the River Kwai.
+Jesse is told that he will take over cooking meth from Walter White, but Jesse insists that Walt must not be harmed.
+Gus later takes Jesse with him to visit Hector Salamanca.
 Gus taunts him as the Salamanca lineage has now been destroyed, and shows him Jesse, explaining that Jesse killed Hector's last living descendant, Joaquin.

-Later, Hank requests Walter to drive him to the Pollos Hermanos chicken farm that Hank has been planning to investigate, but along the way reveals that he also wants to investigate an industrial laundry owned by the same parent company as Pollos Hermanos—the same laundry that Walt works at.
+Later, Hank requests Walt to drive him to the Pollos Hermanos chicken farm that Hank has been planning to investigate, but along the way reveals that he also wants to investigate an industrial laundry owned by the same parent company as Pollos Hermanos—the same laundry that Walt works at.
 In a panic, Walt deliberately crashes his car, forcing Hank to stop using Walt as his chauffeur.

 Meanwhile, Ted appears to blackmail Skyler White about the $617,000 required for paying off the IRS, as Skyler infers that Ted wants more money than she has already given him.
 Skyler enlists Saul Goodman's men, Huell and Kuby, to extort Ted into paying the IRS.
-Ted gives in, signing the cheque, but then attempts to escape; he trips, hits his head, and knocks himself out.
+Ted gives in, signing the cheque, but then attempts to escape; he trips, hits his head, and knocks himself out, resulting in a serious injury.

-Walter realizes that Jesse has also been cooking in the lab.
-Walter pleads for them to stick together to thwart Gus, but Jesse, still bitter after their fight, turns his back on Walter.
+Walt realizes that Jesse has also been cooking in the lab.
+Walt pleads for them to stick together to thwart Gus, but Jesse, still bitter after their fight, turns his back on Walt.
 Walt is then abducted and taken out to the desert where Gus fires him and demands he never return to the laundry or speak with Jesse again, and says that his crew will murder Hank due to the risk of Hank's investigations.
 When Walt protests, Gus threatens to murder Walt's entire family should Walt continue to interfere.